wp-plugins/the-events-calendar/readme.txt

 * google map link is now produced with minimal information, complete address is no longer needed ** tec_event_address() added for easy echoing of the event address ** thanks to AntonLargiader on forum
+* improvement and debugging of entire error catching and displaying system

 = 1.5.6 =